 5. Climbing Skins

 Climbing skins attach to the bottom of your skis, allowing you to move uphill without sliding back down the slope.
 Here’s how it works: glue on the backside of the skin attaches to the base of the ski, while the snow-side provides one-way friction.
-Generally, nylon skins have more traction and thus are better for climbing, while mohair provides superior glide.
+Generally, nylon skins have more traction and thus are better for climbing, while mohair provides superior glide (we like Black Diamond’s Glidelite Mix STS skins for their great combination of the two).
 Keep in mind that skins need to be custom cut to match the width and length of your skis, only exposing the edges at the waist.
 Cutting skins is a fun DIY project and each pair comes with a set of directions and tools (alternatively, ski shop technicians can cut them quickly and easily).

 6. Sunglasses and/or Ski Goggles

 Because the surface of the snow is one giant light reflector, eye protection is essential for skiing on both sunny and cloudy days.
 A quality pair of sunglasses can prevent snow blindness, discomfort from squinting, and even wind burn.
 In addition, sunglasses will not fog up like goggles on the skin track and work fairly well for skiing down.
 Some backcountry skiers prefer to bring goggles along for the descent, but we think purpose-built sunglasses are a viable one-stop option for the backcountry.